 Start the Oriental Duck Broth by selecting some vegetables.
 Leeks, spring onions, peppers and cabbage would all work well too.

 Slice the mushrooms, garlic and chillies, finely chop the shallot and cut the ginger and carrots into matchsticks.

 Gently fry the shallot, carrot, garlic and ginger for a few minutes until softened.
 Add the mushroom and chilli, star anise and Szechuan pepper.

 Add the stock and chopped coriander and bring to a simmer.
 Add the shredded duck and check the seasoning.

-Scatter over some rough chopped coriander and serve the Oriental Duck Broth
+Scatter over some rough chopped coriander and serve the Oriental Duck Broth with crusty bread.

 The spices and chillies make this dish perfect for a cold Winter day.